wiseman-timelord/Chat-Gradio-Gguf/README.md

 - The "Cancel Input/Response" button was impossible for now; Attempted most recently, 2 Opus 4.5 and 2 Grok, sessions, and added about ~=>45k, but then required, "Wait For Response" for Gradio v3 and Cancel Input for Gradio v4.
 Instead there is now a dummy "..Wait For Response.." button.
 - Support was maintained for Windows 7-8; FastEmbed/ONNX was replaced with PyQt5 + Qt5 WebEngine.
 So its slower, but the plan is Windows 7-11 and Ubuntu 22-25.
 Other optimized projects may follow.
 - Optimize context length; the chatbot will chunk data to the size of the context length, however using a max_context_length of ~128000 is EXTREMELY SLOW, and on older computers try NOT to use a context_length over ~32000.
 - The "iMatrix" models do not currently work, due to requirement of Cuda for imatrix to work.
 Just to save some issues for people that dont know.
+In other words, if the model has "i" in its label somewhere significant, then likely it is a iMatrix model, and you will need some other ChatBot that handles such things.
 - VRAM dropdown, 1GB to 64GB in steps, this should be your FREE ram available on the selected card, if you are using the card at the time then this is why we have for example, 6GB for a 8GB GPU in use, safely allowing 2GB for the system, while in compute more one would use for example, the full 8GB on the 8GB GPU.
 - I advise GPU can cover the Q6_K version, the Q6_K useually has negligable quality loss, while allowing good estimation of if the model will fit on a card, ie 8GB card will typically be mostly/completely cover a 7B/8B model in Q6_K compression, with a little extra to display the gradio interface, so the numbers somewhat relate with Q6_K when using same card as display.
-- We use a `1.125` additional to model size for layers to fit on VRAM,  the calculation is `TotalVRam /((ModelFileSize * 1.125) / NumLayers = LayerSize) = NumLayersOnGpu`.
+- We used a `1.125` additional to model size for layers to fit on VRAM,  the calculation is `TotalVRam /((ModelFileSize * 1.125) / NumLayers = LayerSize) = NumLayersOnGpu`.
+This possibly is not the case now.
 - For downloading large files such as LLM in GGUF format, then typically I would use  [DownLord](https://github.com/wiseman-timelord/DownLord), instead of lfs.
 - "Chat-Windows-Gguf" and "Chat-Linux-Gguf", is now "Chat-Gradio-Gguf", as yes, these dual-mode scripts used to be 2 different/same programs.
 - Through detection/use of flags AVX/AVX2/AVX512, FMA, F16C, then supposedly we can expect ≈ 1.4 – 1.6× the tokens-per-second you would get from a plain AVX2-only build and roughly half the RAM footprint when you load FP16-quantised GGUF files.